mattsouth/xnat-modules/README.md

 To use:
  - clone this project, i.e. 'git clone https://github.com/mattsouth/xnat-modules'
  - cd xnat-modules
- - build module, e.g. ``./build xnat-ribbon`` will create xnat-ribbon.jar
+ - build module, e.g. ``./build.sh xnat-ribbon`` on linux or osx should create xnat-ribbon.jar
- - place the resulting jar file into your xnat modules folder and rebuild
+ - place the resulting jar file into your XNAT's modules folder and rebuild

 ## XNAT Ribbon